srcimon/screwbox/UNRELEASED-CHANGES.md

 - Calculate area of `Polygon`
 - Added `Size.outline()` and `.isOutline(Offset)`
 - Entities can be tagged with keywords
+- Frames use color cache for improved color picking

 ### 🪛 Bug Fixes